 My actual introduction to a truffle occurred at The Modern in New York City.
 I had ordered the tasting menu, and one of the courses was risotto.
 For an extra $40 I could have sliced white truffle added at the table.
 Always keeping the words of wisdom from a Schlitz Beer commercial, “You only go around once in life,” I decided to go for it.
 The combination of the risotto and the white truffle was one of the most fabulous foods I’ve ever tasted.

-Prior to this I knew very little about truffles.
-But now I’m armed with only two facts: they are expensive and they taste great).
+Before this I knew very little about truffles.
+But now I’m armed with only two facts: they are expensive, and they taste great).
 I decided to do some research.

 French gourmet Jean Anthelme Brillat-Savarin called truffles “the diamond of the kitchen,” and like diamonds can command high dollars.
 The best truffles come from Europe, but truffles are found in the United States.
 White truffles can go for between $1000 – $2000 per pound.
 The more common black truffle can bring $250-$350 per pound.
 This piqued my interest.

 First of all, according to the literature, truffles can be cultivated, but it is not that easy, and seldom done.
 They are usually hunted with the aid of a truffle-hunting animal.
 If you don’t have one, keep in mind that squirrels and chipmunks love truffles as much as we do.
 If you see evidence of digging under certain varieties of trees, you might find truffles nearby near the trees roots.